Board Certified Tax Attorney Jeffrey B. Kahn

 We Are Right Around The Corner

-Through our Northern California offices in Walnut Creek, San Francisco and San Jose and our Southern California offices in Long Beach, Ontario, Newport Beach and San Diego, all matters are confidentially handled by our professional staff, resulting in high quality, cost-effective service.
+Through our Northern California offices in Walnut Creek, San Francisco and San Jose and our Southern California offices in Long Beach, Ontario, Irvine and Carlsbad, all matters are confidentially handled by our professional staff, resulting in high quality, cost-effective service.
 Click here for an interactive map of our California offices.
 If you’re located outside of these areas, our tax lawyers are available by calling toll-free 866.494.6829.
 Set up a consultation today and we’ll help identify the best possible solution to your tax problems.

 Don’t put off dealing with tax debts; inaction could be very expensive.
 Dealing with tax problems can be one of the most stressful situations you’ll ever face.
 All of the dense jargon associated with taxes makes haggling with the IRS an unpleasant ordeal for most people.
 And when your debt mounts faster than you can pay them off, your financial life can become a nightmare.
 Don’t face tax controversies alone.
 Instead engage the tax lawyers at the Law Offices Of Jeffrey B. Kahn, P.C. who will aggressively pursue the best possible result to fix your problem and protect your income and assets.
 We’ll deal with the IRS so that you don’t have to.